-Perth spends $400K on public toilet for Instagrammers
+Perth spends $278k on public toilet for Instagrammers

 (CNN) — The most photographed tourist attraction in Perth, Australia isn't a monument, public artwork or UNESCO site.

-It's the Crawley End Boat Shed, a bright blue wooden house that many locals drive past several times a day without noticing.
+It's the Crawley Edge Boat Shed, a bright blue wooden house that many locals drive past several times a day without noticing.

 But thanks to its popularity on Instagram, this little blue shed has become a major local issue, with the state of Western Australia spending hundreds of thousands of dollars to install a public toilet nearby to accommodate the many tourists who flock here for social media photo shoots.